TotallyDomo/totally-snake/README.md

 # totally-snake
-Recreating classic snake mechanics, using Unity3D and good coding practices.
+Open-Source recreation of classic Snake game, using Unity3D game engine.
+The main focus of the project was to focus on code quality, while also getting some hands-on experience on project design and UNIT testing.

+Game build is available online on itch.io: https://mr-gnome.itch.io/totally-snake